dotnet/AspNetCore.Docs/aspnetcore/fundamentals/host/generic-host.md

 `Microsoft.Extensions.Hosting.Internal.ConsoleLifetime` is the default `IHostLifetime` implementation. `ConsoleLifetime`:

-* listens for Ctrl+C/SIGINT or SIGTERM and calls <xref:Microsoft.Extensions.Hosting.IApplicationLifetime.StopApplication*> to start the shutdown process.
+* listens for Ctrl+C/SIGINT or SIGTERM and calls <xref:Microsoft.Extensions.Hosting.IHostApplicationLifetime.StopApplication*> to start the shutdown process.
 * Unblocks extensions such as [RunAsync](#runasync) and [WaitForShutdownAsync](#waitforshutdownasync).

 ## IHostEnvironment